 Inadequate laboratory supplies to match the laboratory testing needs.

-Community continued use of health facilities for routine health care .
+Reluctance of community to continue use of health facilities for routine health care .

 Inadequate stocks of PPE in health facilities offering routine services .

 Inadequate adherence to IPC recommendations by health workers offering routine services

 Lack of a comprehensive service delivery monitoring framework.